 Background

 Clostridium thermocellum is an ideal candidate for consolidated bioprocessing by carrying out both cellulose degradation and fermentation.
-However, despite significant efforts the so far achieved ethanol titer has remained below industrially required targets.
+However, despite significant efforts the maximum ethanol titer achieved to date remains below industrially required targets.
 Several studies have analyzed the impact of increasing ethanol concertation on C. thermocellum’s membrane integrity, cofactor pool ratios, and altered enzyme regulation.
-In this study, we explore whether thermodynamic bottlenecks are responsible for throttling back the ethanol production pathway at high ethanol concentrations.
+In this study, we explore the extent to which thermodynamic equilibrium effects limit maximum ethanol titer.

 Results

-We use the max-min driving force (MDF) algorithm to identify the range of allowable metabolite concentrations maintaining negative free energy of change for all reaction steps in the pathway as a function of ethanol concentration in C. thermocellum.
+We use the max-min driving force (MDF) algorithm to identify the range of allowable metabolite concentrations that maintain a negative free energy of change for all reaction steps in the pathway from cellobiose to ethanol.
 In this study, we evaluate the thermodynamic consistency of the metabolomic dataset from the work by Tian et al 2017 [1] and then use it as constraint to demonstrate the thermodynamic favorability of pyruvate phosphate dikinase (PPDK) over malate shunt due to limiting CO2 concentrations and identify glyceraldehyde-3-phosphate dehydrogenase (GAPDH) as the key thermodynamic bottleneck under high external ethanol concentrations.
-The MDF approach was also deployed in a prospective mode to identify pathway modifications alleviating the thermodynamic bottleneck by analyzing EFMs with combinations of ten genetic interventions which modify the reactions cofactor association.
+The MDF approach was also deployed in a prospective mode to identify pathway modifications alleviating the thermodynamic bottleneck by analyzing EFMs with combinations of ten genetic interventions that are under consideration for improving ethanol titer in C. thermocellum.\.

 Conclusions

-EFMs with NADPH dependent glyceraldehyde-3-phosphate dehydrogenase (GAPN) are able to overcome thermodynamic bottlenecks at high ethanol concentrations and have a high MDF, and those with malate shunt had a significantly low MDF due to limiting CO2 concentrations under physiological conditions.
-ATP linked phosphofructokinase (PFK-ATP) and NADPH linked alcohol dehydrogenase (ADH-NADPH) emerged as the best genetic intervention which generates ATP while maintaining a high pathway MDF.
+EFMs with NADPH dependent glyceraldehyde-3-phosphate dehydrogenase (GAPN) allow ethanol production at ethanol concentrations above 2M, however at the cost of eliminating net ATP production. and those with malate shunt had a significantly low MDF due to limiting CO2 concentrations under physiological conditions.
+For the set of interventions which allow net ATP production, ATP-linked phosphofructokinase (PFK-ATP) and NADPH linked alcohol dehydrogenase (ADH-NADPH) emerged as the best single genetic interventions maximize pathway MDF.
 This study shows that pathway thermodynamics can inform our understanding of metabolic phenotypes and propose testable solutions for restoring pathway thermodynamic feasibility.

 Background

 Biofuels have emerged as a major alternative to reduce fossil fuel emissions in the recent years [2-4].
 One of the most industrially relevant biofuel production strategy relies on the microbial breakdown of cellulosic biomass, release of sugars and subsequent fermentation to alcohols [5].
-Clostridium thermocellum is a promising candidate as it can natively combine the metabolic outcomes of cellulose degradation and fermentation.
+Clostridium thermocellum is a promising candidate as it can both solubilize cellulose and produce ethanol.
 However, low ethanol titers [6] which have been linked to ethanol tolerance [1] have so far prevented its industrial adoption.
 Several studies have delved into problem of ethanol tolerance with focus on changes to C. thermocellum’s membrane integrity, varying cofactor pool ratios, and feedback regulations which affect enzyme kinetics [7-9].
 An alternate approach to this problem as explored in this study involves identifying any limitations on the fundamental driving force of metabolism i.e. thermodynamics.